uptech/appfit-sdk-docs/docs/swift/installation.md

 # Installing

-Use Swift Package Manager to install RepresentableKit.
+Use Swift Package Manager to install the AppFit Swift SDK.

 Use Xcode and add this repository as a dependency.
-Alternatively, add this repository as a dependency to your Package.swift.
+Alternatively, add this repository as a dependency to your `Package.swift`.

 ```swift
 dependencies: [